dkvz/majorsetbe/README.md

 * 3 media queries are commonly used in the existing CSS: 37.5em, 48em, and 768px (which is 48em if html font size is 16px)

 ## TODO
+- [ ] Header height somehow changes on every page
-- [ ] Site logo should probably be smaller on mobile
+- [ ] Site logo should probably be smaller on mobile and also should link to homepage
 - [ ] Is there a symbol library included?
 - [ ] Add something to make it easier to declare the common media queries
 - [ ] Do we need the infinite scrolling or "shopping cart" CSS and JS?